Lima Memorial Health System Logo

 Tell your provider if you are pregnant.
 Also tell your provider if you have had surgery in your chest, abdomen, or pelvis.

-Remove all jewelry.
+Remove all jewelry and accessories.

 How the Test will Feel